Volunteer Recognition Suggestions

 Columbia Elementary School

 Personalized invitations are sent to volunteers to attend a pot luck breakfast where the volunteer is presented with a small gift.
-One year philodendron plants were taken apart and put in vases of water with a note that said: Thank you for helping us establish the roots of the next generation.
+One year, philodendron plants were taken apart and placed in vases of water with a note that said: Thank you for helping us establish the roots of the next generation.

 Edison Elementary School

 Invitations to attend a luncheon are sent to volunteers by the F.I.T.
 Volunteer Coach (formerly Volunteer Coordinator) and by the teachers the volunteer assists.
 Tables are decorated nicely and the food is always great!
-Those that RSVP receive a small gift, for example a little flower pot or Hornet pin.
-Volunteers are awarded pins sponsored by Volunteer Services for the number of hours that have been recorded in the Volunteer Management System.
+Those that RSVP receive a small gift, for example, a little flower pot or Hornet pin.
+Volunteers are awarded pins sponsored by D11 Engage for the number of hours that have been recorded in the Volunteer Management System.

 Including staff in the luncheon plans is a way for them to give back to all those who gave so much.